rekhaDevs/samagragovernance.in/src/pages/project/tech-samagra.md

         Saksham Samiksha is a configurable data input mobile solution with workflow management for complex screen navigation that enables state education department officials in Haryana at different levels to capture data from all the different monitoring visits.
+The key innovation in this application is that non-technical government officials can seamlessly configure authentication of user, roles of users and data input designs.
 The data is directly linked to a decision support system that is further used for driving periodic administrative reviews.
         Launched by the Haryana Chief Minister on 26 July 2019.
     image: /img/sh-ki-2.png
     title: 'Saksham Samiksha, Haryana'
   - description: